JapanDownUnder

 Love Japanese Style Like We Do

-A wonderful antique folk art kamidana shrine that exudes a beautiful rustic charm, sure to add a touch of serenity to your living space.
-Crafted with intricate details and a timeless aesthetic, it is perfect for collectors or those with a love for unique decor.
-Bring a piece of spiritual history into your home with this conversation starter.
+This exquisite antique folk art kamidana shrine radiates a serene rustic charm, poised to bring a peaceful, spiritual touch to your living space.
+Meticulously crafted with intricate detailing and a timeless aesthetic, it’s an ideal treasure for collectors or anyone passionate about unique, meaningful decor.
+Invite a captivating piece of Japanese spiritual history into your home - one that naturally sparks conversation and admiration.

-The kamidana is made up of two parts, the shelf and the small shrine in which to house the ofuda.
-The small shrines had either one or three doors each with their special way to arrange the ofuda.
+The kamidana consists of two essential components: the shelf and the small shrine that houses the ofuda.
+Each shrine typically features one or three doors, each with its own specific arrangement for the ofuda.

-This impressive folk faith shrine was sourced from an old Japanese minka, or country farm house, in Ibaraki Prefecture.
-It is a larger piece but is quite shallow in depth as the kamidana shelves in old minka were rather narrow.
+Sourced from an authentic Japanese minka (traditional country farmhouse) in Ibaraki Prefecture, this impressive folk faith shrine is notably larger in size but maintains a shallow depth, reflecting the narrow shelves typical of minka kamidana.
 It has three openings in which the ofuda of the local guardian god, the ofuda of Ise-jingu Shrine, symbolizing Amaterasu Ominokami and the ofuda of worshipper’s shrine would have been placed.

-It is hand crafted from a light Japanese cypress wood and is embellished with simple cut-outs at the sides, on the two side doors and below the roof.
-It has the darkened patina of age and the wonderful rustic feel of Japanese mingei.
+Handcrafted from light Japanese cypress wood, the shrine is adorned with elegantly simple cut-outs on the sides, the two side doors, and beneath the roofline.
+Its darkened patina speaks to the passage of time, exuding the warm, rustic essence of Japanese mingei folk craftsmanship.

-The shrine is in good structural condition for its age, with minimal damage.
-One small decorative circle is missing on the side above the right door, and a few small slats of wood are missing from under the large roof and the smaller roof above the center door, not distracting from its appeal.
+Structurally, the shrine is in good condition given its age, with only minimal wear that adds character rather than detracts.
+A small decorative circle above the right door is missing, and a few slender wooden slats are absent beneath the large roof and the smaller roof above the center door - subtle imperfections that only enhance its authentic vintage appeal.

 - measures around 64 cm (25.2”) across x 56 cm (22”) tall x 18 cm (7”) wide.